-&lt;sup>7The process by which Müller-Olm and Seidl extract one-vocabulary affine relations from an MOS value is not stated as an algorithm in their paper [2007]; however, an algorithm is implicit in the discussion, lemmas, and theorems of §2 of their paper.
+&lt;sup>7The process by which Müller-Olm and Seidl extract one-vocabulary affine relations from an MOS value is not stated as an algorithm in their paper [2007]; however, an algorithm is implicit in the discussion, lemmas, and theorems of $\S2$ of their paper.

-In our case, we use the algorithm from §4.2 to convert an MOS value M to an over-approximating two-vocabulary KS value K. The reason that this algorithm extracts affine relations from M is because the set of rows in K can be read off as the desired affine relations.
+In our case, we use the algorithm from $\S4.2$ to convert an MOS value M to an over-approximating two-vocabulary KS value K. The reason that this algorithm extracts affine relations from M is because the set of rows in K can be read off as the desired affine relations.
 Moreover, one-vocabulary affine relations can be obtained from K by projecting K onto the desired vocabulary.
-The algorithm for obtaining MOS transformers via reinterpretation is similar to the reinterpretation method for obtaining KS transformers via reinterpretation given in §6.
-Reinterpretation for MOS is sketched in [Lim and Reps 2013, §3.1.4.2 and §4.1.2].